 P.S.
 In your honor, Fred, we procrastinated in writing your obituary! (“In a minute.”)

-To send flowers to the family of Fred Bernet II, please visit Tribute Store
+To plant a tree in memory of Fred Bernet II, please visit Tribute Store

 Bueler Funeral Home is proud to remain a family business and feels that by remaining so, we can better serve our Verde Valley & Cottonwood families and friends with respect and integrity.

 Serving Arizona For Three Generations INTEGRITY • DIGNITY • RESPECT